typography-interaction-2526/typography-interaction-2526.github.io/content/topic/advanced-css/index.md

 ## And Animations!

-Sometimes, transitioning a property from one value to another isn’t <nobr>enough—</nobr>you may need more complicated (or repeating) motion behavior.
+Sometimes, transitioning a property from one value to another isn’t enough—you may need more complicated (or repeating) motion behavior.
 CSS [animations](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations) allow precise state sequencing with `@keyframes` (akin to… *keyframes* or a timeline in other software contexts).
 <!-- .balance -->

 - [<cite>Using CSS Animations – MDN</cite>](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations)